Applications for Summer 2015 Internships will be accepted starting in January 2015.

 Internships are available for undergraduate- and graduate-level students interested in pursuing careers in theatre.
 BSC interns have the opportunity to work with leaders in their fields and receive training through weekly master classes led by guest artists and Barrington Stage company’s full-time staff.
 Participants are chosen through a competitive application process to train and gain professional experience in various facets of Equity theatre.
 Past Barrington Stage interns have gone on to top MFA programs and successful theatre careers throughout the U.S., including many who have chosen to return to work at BSC in a professional capacity.

-Barrington Stage Company has become the fastest growing arts venue in Berkshire County, attracting more than 52,000 patrons each year, and gaining national recognition for its superior quality productions and comprehensive educational programming.
-BSC’s reputation for award-winning excellence is hard-earned; schedules are rigorous, providing the experience needed to become well-rounded theatre professionals.
+Barrington Stage Company has become the fastest growing arts venue in Berkshire County, attracting more than 55,600 patrons each year, and gaining national recognition for its superior quality productions such as Broadway’s latest hit, On the Town.
+BSC’s reputation for these award-winning shows and educational programming is hard-earned; schedules are rigorous, providing the experience needed to become well-rounded theatre professionals.
 Applicants must show a strong interest in furthering their professional development and a commitment to working as part of a team in a top notch theatre setting.

 Learn more about BSC’s Professional Internship Program:

 Barrington Stage Company is seeking interns from May 24 – August 24, 2015 (some internships may be extended from May 17 until Aug.
 31) in the areas of carpentry, lights, sound, scenic painting, properties, costumes, wardrobe, development, arts administration, education, stage management, house management, company management, and box office.

 Housing is provided along with a weekly stipend of $90.